 With its name taken from the Gaelic Eadar Dhà Dhobhar, meaning ‘between two rivers’, Edradour was known for many years as the smallest of Scotland’s distilleries.
 It has since lost that title to Strathearn.
-Now owned, since 2002, by independet bottler, Signatory Vintage, the distillery produces a range of exciting malts, with sherry and wine casks used regularly for finishing and part of the year spent producing a heavily peated version known as ‘Ballechin’.
+Owned, since 2002, by independet bottler, Signatory Vintage, the distillery produces a range of exciting malts, with sherry and wine casks used regularly for finishing and part of the year spent producing a heavily peated version known as ‘Ballechin’.

-Perhaps one of the most well known of Edradour whiskies, is one named after a smash hit song.
-When Dougie MacLean wrote ‘Caledonia’ in a beach in Brittany back in 1977 he could scarcely have imagined that it would one day lead to his name featuring on the label of a fine single malt whisky.
+Perhaps one of the most well known of Edradour whiskies, is the one named after a smash hit song.
+When Dougie MacLean wrote ‘Caledonia’ on a beach in Brittany in 1977 he could scarcely have imagined that it would one day put his name on the label of a fine single malt.

 “I was in my early 20s and had been busking around with some Irish guys.
 I was genuinely homesick.
 I’d always lived in Perthshire.
 I played it to the guys when I got back to the youth hostel where we were staying and that was the final straw – we all went home the next day.”